-This guide will help you to pinpoint your hiring problems - and fix them.
+This guide will help you pinpoint your lawn care hiring problems - and fix them.

-No more labor droughts.
-No more bad hires.
-No more micro-management or stress headaches.
+No more "labor droughts."
+No more “bad hires.”
+No more micro-management and stress headaches.

-Now, let’s get the kind of lawn care employees that most other business owners can only dream of:
+Get the kind of employees that most other lawn care owners can only dream of...

-You can guess, “get a feeling,” or close your eyes and wish… But you’ll never know when it's time to hire a new lawn care employee until you answer these questions:
+You won't know it's time to hire a new lawn care employee until you answer these hiring questions:

 1. Are you growing fast enough to put a new, full-time hire to work?

-When you and your team feel like you’re drowning in work, it's time to consider bringing on a new employee.
+When you feel like you are drowning in work, it's time to seriously consider bringing on a new employee.

 2. Do you have the time and resources to properly train a new hire?

-Nothing will hurt your business more than a poorly trained employee.
+Nothing will hurt your business more than a poorly-trained worker.

 3. Are your clients happy with your services?

-Don't hire anyone new until you know you can provide and train for a service that makes your clients happy.
+Don't hire anyone until you know you can provide (and train for) a service that makes your clients happy.

 4. Do you have the money to handle a short-term profit loss?

-5. Do you have a hiring process in place?
+5. Do you have a process in place?